lherlein/helldivers-api-scraper/README.md

 This is a for-fun project with the ultimate goal of a simple web app that scrapes the helldivers REST APIs.
 In the short term, I'm hoping to have a simple node script that hits the endpoints and parses them.

+## Goals/Features

+This API provides/will provide certain features and cover different use cases:

+- Open Source
+- Per Planet info and endpoints [TODO]
+- Updates + Orders recognition [TODO]
+- Cache data from the Helldivers API to limit load
+- Data collection and tracking of campaigns/wars over time [TODO]

 ## Running the server

 Webpack build does not work as of now.